Reaction Of Lithium In Water

 4. Dissolution of Lithium Hydroxide: The lithium hydroxide (LiOH) formed is soluble in water, resulting in an alkaline solution.
 The solution becomes increasingly basic as more lithium reacts.

 The reaction is considered a redox (reduction-oxidation) reaction.
-Lithium is oxidized (loses an electron), while hydrogen is reduced (gains an electron).
+Plus, lithium is oxidized (loses an electron), while hydrogen is reduced (gains an electron).
 This electron transfer is the driving force behind the reaction.

 Observable Effects: More Than Just Fizzing